-Apache Kafka is a very popular distributed event store and stream-processing platform that is used by many companies to process data.
+Amazon Managed Streaming for Apache Kafka (MSK) is a popular distributed event store and stream-processing platform many companies use to process data.

-To ensure fault-tolerance Kafka replication and mirroring are used but these technologies don’t protect against data loss caused by processing errors or application failures.
+To ensure fault tolerance, replication, and mirroring are used, but these technologies don’t protect against data loss caused by processing errors or application failures.
 These cases may severely impact a company’s operation and result in unrecoverable data.

-What makes streaming data difficult is the ability to persist data along the processing path (e.g. checkpoints) and the ability to rewind the processing of past data.
-You hope that these checkpoints are never needed but a company won’t know if they are needed until a failure happens.
+What makes streaming data difficult is the ability to persist data along the processing path (e.g., checkpoints) and the ability to rewind the processing of past data.
+You hope these checkpoints are never needed, but a company won’t know if they are needed until a failure happens.

 A few examples where data loss may occur: